 The original capacity at Citi Field was approximately 41,800.
-After a small addition in 2012 the current capacity for Citi Field is at 41,922 with certain games able to occupy a few thousand more fans.
+After a small addition in 2012, the current capacity for Citi Field is at 41,922, with certain games able to occupy a few thousand more fans.
 The record attendance was for the 2013 MLB All-Star game on 07/16/2013 as the American League defeated the National League 3-0 in front of a crowd of 45,000+ in attendance.
-Many Mets fans love the small size in relative to the old Shea Stadium.
-Shea Stadium held 57,000+ fans on a regular basis and was geared more towards a football field type atmosphere with cramped seating and very few amenities.
-The new Citi Field offered a much better experience and is being lauded as the “perfect ballpark” by some fans.
+Many Mets fans love the small size relative to the old Shea Stadium.
+Shea Stadium held 57,000+ fans regularly and was geared more towards a football field-type atmosphere with cramped seating and very few amenities.
+The new Citi Field offered a much better experience and is being lauded as the "perfect ballpark" by some fans.

 Field Dimensions of Citi Field

 The field dimensions of Citi Field tend to be slightly longer than Shea Stadium, but having less foul ground for the batters makes up for it.
-The current Citi Field field dimensions are 338 ft. in left and right field, and 410 in Centerfield.
-The Citi Field ballpark is more of a “pitcher friendly” park as the spacious outfield let’s outfielders track down balls that would be hits in many other ballparks around the league.
+The current Citi Field field dimensions are 338 feet in the left and right field and 410 in centerfield.
+The Citi Field ballpark is more of a "pitcher-friendly" park as the spacious outfield lets outfielders track down balls that would be hits in many other ballparks around the league.

 Citi Field Amenities